hangyi2000/UniPointDiffusion/README.md

 # UniPointDiffusion
-The offical code of UniPointDiffusion
+The offical code of UniPointDiffusion.
+The code is coming soon.